pseudolanguagecompiler/lambdair/README.md

 **Status**: ✅ Compiles & runs
 **Command**: `lake build && lake exe pseudo_c test.pseudo`
 ---

+## Quick Start

+Install Lean4 to compile, run the test file (test.pseudo) which contains some sample pseudo-code you should see this output if everything works (feel free to submit a PR if it does not)

+Input: set x := 5; while x > 0 do ...
+✓ PseudoC parsed successfully
+AST: [While (> x 0) [Print x, Set x (x - 1)]]

+# PseudoC - Practical Pseudocode Compiler

 ` Proto-framework for universal verified compilation or in laymens terms it's the Pseudo-idea for the pseudocode for the pseudo_c compiler`

-# PseudoC - Practical Pseudocode Compiler in Lean 4

 ## 🎓 Autoformalization Bootstrap** (Boostrap.lean)